 Writing Center tutorials last 50 minutes.
 Extension School students are eligible for up to 10 tutorials each semester.

 The Writing Center offers both campus and Skype appointments.
 You can book an appointment of either type by logging into our online scheduler, which is available through online services.

 After you schedule your in-person appointment, you'll meet your tutor at the Grossman Library, 3rd Floor, Sever Hall, Harvard Yard, Cambridge.
-Be sure to bring your assignment prompt and any writing you have done for the assignment.
+Please bring your assignment prompt and any writing you have already done for the assignment.

-- Send us your paper by e-mail to email@example.com.
-Please include your Skype username in this e-mail.
+- Send your assignment prompt and paper by e-mail to email@example.com.
+Please include your Skype username and date/time of your tutorial in this e-mail.

-- Log in to Skype and request to be recognized by our account.
+- Log in to Skype and add the Writing Center to your contact list.
 Our username is dcewriter.
 We will contact you at the scheduled time.

 If you are located in a time zone that prevents you from scheduling a Skype conference, please e-mail us to discuss alternatives at firstname.lastname@example.org.

 References for Citing Sources and Other Writing Resources

 The Extension School offers a number of resources to help you understand how to use sources in academic writing.
 Resources include tips for avoiding plagiarism and links to tutorials that will help you learn how to use sources.
 Refer to our writing resources.